primitivefinance/arbiter/README.md

 Divide by 100 to get the time it takes to call a single stateful function.

 The benchmarking code can be found in the `arbiter-core/benches/` directory and these specific times were achieved over a 1000 run average.
-The above was achieved running `cargo bench --package arbiter-core` which will automatically run with the release profile.
+The above was achieved by running `cargo bench --package arbiter-core` which will automatically run with the release profile.
-Times were achieved on an Apple Macbook Pro M1 Max with 8 performance and 2 efficiency cores, and with 32GB of RAM.
+Times were achieved on an Apple Macbook Pro M1 Max with 8 performance and 2 efficiency cores and with 32GB of RAM.

 Of course, the use cases of Anvil and the `RevmMiddleware` can be different.
-Anvil represents a more realistic environment with networking and mining, while the `RevmMiddleware` is simpler environment with the bare essentials to running stateful simulations.
+Anvil represents a more realistic environment with networking and mining, while the `RevmMiddleware` is a simpler environment with the bare essentials to running stateful simulations.
 Anvil also mines blocks for each transaction, while the `RevmMiddleware` does not.
-We hope to improve our API to allow the end user to be able to interface with their own choice of EVM environment to suit what ever their needs may be!
+We hope to improve our API to allow the end user to be able to interface with their own choice of EVM environment to suit whatever their needs may be!

 Please let us know if you find any issues with these benchmarks or if you have any suggestions on how to improve them!